C-Deck/CattleTrackerPozyx/README.md

 ### Gathering the data

 The subfolder for gathering data is [PozyxMQTT-Python](PozyxMQTT-Python/README.md).
+(Click link to go to PozyxMQTT-Python Document)

-There is also a Java version, but we will no longer be using that in order to keep everything linear.
+There is also a Java version with a document, but we will no longer be using that in order to keep everything linear.
 The rest of the work is in Python, so we are sticking to that.

 The Pozyx system has a messaging protocol called MQTT that we are able to connect to in order to receive messages.
 As it gathers data, it sends out JSON (JavaScript Object Notation) values to anything connected to it through MQTT.
 Those values come out in the following format.